-The AI in Health and Care Award will deploy £140m over three years to accelerate the testing and evaluation of the most promising AI technologies that meet the strategic aims set out in the NHS Long Term Plan.
+The AI in Health and Care Award will deploy £140m over four years to accelerate the testing and evaluation of the most promising AI technologies that meet the strategic aims set out in the NHS Long Term Plan.

 The AI in Health and Care Award is run in partnership with the Accelerated Access Collaborative (AAC) and NHSX.
 It is part of the NHS AI Lab announced by the Health Secretary in 2019.

 The AI in Health and Care Award supports AI technologies across the spectrum of development, from initial feasibility to evaluation within clinical pathways in the NHS and social care settings, to the point that they could be nationally commissioned.
-Phases 1-2 aim to create a pipeline of products, interventions and services that are ready for wider testing.
-Key areas of focus for Phases 3 and 4 include triage, imaging, screening and intelligent operational automation.

 Applications may be submitted by a small-to-medium-sized enterprise (SME), an NHS or social care organisation or service provider, a higher education institution, charity or local authority.
 Additionally for Phases 3 and 4, the call is open to large enterprises.